23 Top Movies for Chinese Learners in 2025

 If you are a more advanced Chinese learner and desire a career in the Chinese language, you can pick up some elegant lines.
 This can make your Chinese sound sophisticated.

 Remembering Chinese idioms can be difficult.
-But linking them with Chinese films is a fun and straightforward approach to recognizing them.
+However, linking them with Chinese films is a fun and straightforward recognition approach.

 7. Big Fish and Begonia (大鱼海棠 / Dàyú Hǎitáng) — 2016